Government of Canada announces ElevateIP partnerships that will support Canadian startups

 – The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-"Taking your big ideas to the next level!
-Our federal government is providing Canadian startups with the IP supports they need to innovate and grow through our new ElevateIP program.
-I am thrilled to see so many partners coming together to help small businesses throughout Quebec and across the country."
+"Across the country, Canadian startups are making their mark: creating jobs, spurring innovation and growing local economies.
+Through our ElevateIP program, the federal government is providing Canadian startups with the professional IP supports they need to take their big ideas to the next level and keep growing."

-– Rachel Bendayan, Parliamentary Secretary to the Minister of Tourism and Associate Minister of Finance
+– Andy Fillmore, Parliamentary Secretary to the Minister of Innovation, Science and Industry, and Member of Parliament for Halifax

 - In Budget 2021, the government announced $90 million over four years, starting in 2022–2023, to create ElevateIP.